 Career Development through Education and Connection.

-Ian has built a strong community of musicians, songwriters, producers and song pluggers who continue to work together in an informal, creative and unique style which includes song competitions, workshops, seminars and the yearly highlight, WCS's "Up Close and Personal" Annual Music Conference.
+Ian built a strong community of musicians, songwriters, producers and song pluggers who continued to work together in an informal, creative and unique style which includes song competitions, workshops, seminars and the yearly highlight, WCS's "Up Close and Personal" Annual Music Conference.

-Crombie has served a number of years on the Board of the Recording Academy and is part of the Grammy Education Committee. he has taught songwriting from elementary to college level, helping students to collect their ideas and turn them into meaningful songs.
+Crombie served a number of years on the Board of the Recording Academy and was part of the Grammy Education Committee.
+He taught songwriting from elementary to college level, helping students to collect their ideas and turn them into meaningful songs.

 Ian is also an accomplished songwriter.
 He made his first record in 1967, in Birmingham England (when 4 track machines were king).
-He toured the UK with various bands and performed in the San Francisco Bay Area before taking on the position at West Coast Songwriters.
+He toured the UK with various bands and performed in the San Francisco Bay Area with his band Nudge Club before taking on the position at West Coast Songwriters.
 His songs have been placed in TV and Film, including songs on ITV in England, Touched by an Angel, Promised Land, Interface, General Hospital, Powder Park, Access Hollywood and Another World.
 In addition, Ian produced and licensed music for the Oscar winning film As Good As it Gets.
-Addiionally, Ian has produced a number of acts including D'Viniti, an Oakland based rap group and songs for the Kids Rock record.
-He has performed in the Nudge Club and Sticky Fingers and produced his own album, Tea and Crumpet.
+He produced a number of acts including D'Viniti, an Oakland based rap group and artists and songs for the Kids Rock record.
+As a songwriter he cowrote a dozen songs with Irish Artist, Nicole Maguire with one song, "Hummingbird" being included on Nicole's "Wishing Well" record.

 Meet our Board